govau/frontdoor/ui/src/content/buyer/products-and-services/sourcing-arrangements/microsoft.md

 ---
 layout: buyer
 title: 'Whole-of-government arrangement for Microsoft products and services'
+summary: 'For sourcing software as a service, customer relationship management, development tools'
+panel: 'microsoft'
 ---

 # Whole-of-government arrangement for Microsoft products and services